Vunnupyx/clight/host/services/mdclflash/FS04/UserGuide FS04.md

 1. Remove SD card
 2. Insert USB stick to any USB port
 3. Start IOT2050 and hold USER-Button during bootup.
 You can release USER-Button if STAT LED is blinking.
-4. Wait for green blinking USER1- and USER2-LED
+4. Wait for green blinking USER1-LED.
-5. Hold USER-Button for 3 seconds.
+5. Hold USER-Button for 3 seconds and release.
 6. USER1 LED starts blinking orange -> Device install mdc lite to eMMC
-7. After installation the installer check the installed firmware version and update if necessary.
-8. If the USER2-LED is green and the USER1-LED is off the installation was successful.
+7. If the USER1-LED is green and the installation was successful.
-9. Remove USB device and restart IOT2050
+8. Remove USB device and restart IOT2050